COVID-19 pandemic in Nova Scotia: Government response

+On February 23, 2022, the government of Nova Scotia announced that all COVID-19 restrictions would end by March 21, 2022.
+This removed all previous gathering limits, social distancing and mask wearing requirements in public spaces and businesses.
+Requirements were also lifted in schools at the end of the following March break.
+Acute and long term care facilities would set restrictions on visitation at their own discretion going forward.

 Schools and universities

 In March, all Nova Scotian universities suspended in-person classes and restricted access to their campuses.
 Many transitioned to a distance learning model for the remainder of the academic term.

 The tentative plan for the 2020-2021 for the K-12 school year, as of August 14, includes the following plans: